Primary hypoadrenalism; adrenal failure; addison disease; addison syndrome; adrenal insufficiency; hypoadrenalism

 The adrenal glands are triangular in shape, roughly up to three inches (7.6 cm) by one inch (2.5 cm) in size, and one gland sits on the top of each kidney.
 The outer part of the adrenal gland (called the cortex) makes three separate types of hormone:

 Cortisol controls blood sugar levels and is essential to maintaining normal body function (metabolism).
-It is released by the adrenal glands throughout the day but its production increases in times of stress, for example during illness or injury.
-Aldosterone is essential to keeping a normal level of salt and water in the bloodstream.
-Adrenal androgens control body hair growth in women but have little importance in men.
+It is released by the adrenal glands throughout the day but its production increases in times of illness or injury.
+Aldosterone is essential to keeping a normal level of salt and water in the bloodstream to maintain blood pressure.
+Adrenal androgens control some body hair growth in women but have little importance in men.

 Addison's disease is caused by the destruction of the cortex of each adrenal gland.
 This means that the adrenal gland cannot produce the hormones glucocorticoids (especially cortisol), mineralocorticoids (especially aldosterone) and sex steroids.
 People with Addison's disease develop symptoms as a result of this loss of adrenal hormones.

 By far the most common cause of Addison’s disease is autoimmunity.
 This is known as autoimmune Addison’s disease.
 Normally the body’s immune system attacks invading viruses and bacteria to defend the body.
 In cases of autoimmunity, the immune system makes a mistake, attacking and destroying the adrenal cortex as if it was an infection.